GriffinNye22/DFS-Recursive-Pathfinding/README.md

 Vector of integers was chosen as the STL sequential container for holding currently traversed path.

-Algorithm for finding paths utilizes recursive DFS-like algorithm with a boolean array for marking vertices, an index for keeping track of path length, a vector of integers for holding the currently traversed path, and tracks the cost of the current path contained in said vector of integers.
+Algorithm for finding paths utilizes recursive DFS-like algorithm with a boolean array for marking vertices, an index for keeping track of path length, a vector of integers for holding the currently traversed path, and tracks the cost of the current path in said vector of integers.

-Algorithm for finding all paths broken into two functions: one preparing the additional data structures required for the recursive algorithm (findPaths) and one performing the recursion (recursiveFind).
+Algorithm for finding all paths broken into two functions: one preparing the additional data structures required for the recursive algorithm ( findPaths() ) and one performing the recursion ( recursiveFind() ).

 Map with key of type integer and a value with type vector of strings was chosen as the associative container for holding and ordering the set of all paths from starting vertex to destination vertex.